 Well, they don’t.
 But they are very closely related to each other.

 Omnichannel simply refers to having different sales channels available to customers.
 And these channels can be entirely separate from one another.
 For example, a customer can either order an item online or go to a store to buy the product directly, and that’s it.
+While in-store availability of products could be seen online, customers cannot reserve or pay for them online.
+And while the store staff can view stocks on the eCommerce store and other branches, they cannot process the order for the customer in-store—the customer needs to go to the website/app and place their order there or visit the other branch themself to buy the product.

 For more information about retail and omnichannel challenges, trends, and opportunities, watch this interview from the eCOM360 2021 main event.
 Danone’s Director of Global eCommerce, Omer Waysman, shares the latest insights from the European digital space.